chahid001/Cloud-1/README.md

 # Deployment

-The project is supposed to be in the cloud but for this example we gonna work with a virtualbox ubuntu server with Vagrant, because as a wise men once said:
+The project is supposed to be in the cloud but for this example we gonna work with a virtualbox ubuntu server with Vagrant, because as a wise man once said:
         **'There is no cloud it’s just someone else’s computer'** but for the school it will be deployed in microsoft azure (or AWS or any cloud platform that you like). so you need first to setup your environment variables file .env and place it in resources/.env